AlistairKeiller/sample-ackermann-amr/tutorial/tutorial.md

 ### 1.4 Create a USD Scene of a Race Track

-Now that the car is ready for physics simulation, we will create a scene with a race track and add the car to it.
+Now that the car is ready for physics simulation, we will create a scene with a racetrack and add the car to it.

 #### 1.4.1 `Open Raceing_Grid_Start.usd`